HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-core-prereqs-checker.md

 Prereqs Checker would only run periodically in the first pod of the `StatefulSet` since it is not required that all pods (for the same application or `StatefulSet`) should perform the checks as all the pods would have similar configuration.

-Persistence Node for example will have the checks running on the first pod but not on the subsequent ones.
+Persistence Node for example will have the checks running periodically based on the `checkSchedule` on the first pod but not on the subsequent ones.

 First Pod (`dx-deployment-persistence-node-0`)
 ```shell